Sam-1806/AgenticAI-Search/README.md

 ### Why per-page extraction?
 Sending all page content in one prompt would exceed context limits and make source attribution impossible.
 Per-page extraction keeps prompts short, costs predictable, and attribution clean.

+### Why a reflection pass?
+After initial extraction, a second LLM call reviews all entities and removes low-confidence or hallucinated ones, and improves descriptions using only grounded evidence.
+This significantly improves output quality — in testing, it reduced noise from ~31 raw entities to ~10 high-quality ones.
+The cost is one extra LLM call per query, which is worth the quality gain.

+### Why confidence scoring?
+Each entity gets a `confidence` score (0.0–1.0) from the reflection pass, based on how well the evidence supports it.
+Results are sorted by confidence descending so the most reliable entities appear first.
+This makes the system interpretable and research-grade.

+### Why merge reason tracking?
+When two entities are deduplicated, the system records exactly why — e.g. `"Matched on name similarity (0.91) across 2 sources"`.
+This makes the deduplication step transparent and auditable rather than a silent black box.

 ### Why Groq + Llama 3.1?
 Groq is free with no credit card required, and runs Llama 3.1 at extremely high speed.
 For this prototype, this is the ideal balance of cost, speed, and quality.
 Swapping to GPT-4o or Claude is a one-line change in `config.py`.